TurBoss/HostilPlanet/readme.md

 ### Running the game:

-On Windows or Mac OS X, locate the "run_game.pyw" file and double-click it.
+On Windows or macos, locate the "run_game.pyw" file and double-click it.

 Othewise open a terminal / console and "cd" to the game directory and run: